Defining Schemas

 Figure 102: Action under review message

-icon is now displayed next to the schema which indicates that approval to delete the schema is pending as shown below.
+For example, a schema attribute Brand is deleted.
+In this case, the schema attribute is not deleted and a red icon is now displayed next to the schema which indicates that approval to delete the schema is pending as shown below.

-NOTE | You cannot perform any action on this schema attribute as it is Under Review till it reaches a terminal review status.
-However, you can perform actions on other schema attributes present in the same node.
 Also, you cannot delete / copy the node to another hierarchy in which the schema attribute is under review.
-However, you can add a node / move this node / edit this node / link assets to this node which has a scheme attribute under review. |
+However, you can add a node / move this node / edit this node / link assets to this node which has a scheme attribute under review.

 Depending on the action taken by the reviewer, the request will be approved / rejected / aborted as explained in section 19.4 Reviewing the User Actions Assigned.